DuyTek/portfolio-vitejs/.github/.instructions/moodboard/guide.md

 This comprehensive style guide is organized into focused sections for easy reference and implementation:

+## Coding convention

+- All sx and custom styles should be placed at the top using styled from @mui/material to make the render pure.
+The css should be arranged alphabetically
+- Any composition styled components that are complex, consider moving it to src/components/common
+- The file's order: imports, constants, interfaces/types, styled components
+- Constants should be in uppercase.

 ### 🔮 [Core Effects](./core-effects.md)

 The foundational CSS for the signature "Liquid Glass" containers, including: